-What forms do I submit for a new protocol?If you will be working with vertebrate animals you will need to complete and submit the Animal Use Request (AUR) form.
-If you wil be working with invertebrates you will need to complete and submit the Invertebrate Application.
-Within these forms are references to other documents and appendices that may need to be completed and submitted as well.
+What forms do I submit for a new protocol?If you will be working with vertebrate or invertebrate animals you will need to complete and submit the Animal Use Request/Registration (AUR) electronic form (eForm).
+Invertebrates must be registered with the IACUC if they will be housed in the ARP facilities or will contact vertebrate animals e.g., as a disease vector,etc.

-How do I know when my protocol is due for renewal?All protocols must be renewed anually and will expire after 365 days.
-Renewal reminders are sent electronically 90, 75, and 60 days prior to protocol expiration.
+How do I know when my protocol is due for renewal?All protocols must be renewed or updated annually.
+Protocols that are still on the paper forms will expire at 365 days, but protocols submitted on the eForm will expire at 3 years.
+Renewal/Update reminders are sent electronically 6 weeks prior to protocol expiration.
 These reminders will tell you the expiration date of your protocol and which form to use for the renewal.
 You must plan your renewal submission in order to avoid a lapse in protocol before the renewal is approved.

 Which form do I submit for my renewal?The attachment in the renewal reminder will state which form to use for your renewal.
-The Renewal of Approved Protocols form can be used for most renewals, however each protocol is required to undergo complete or "de novo" review every 3 years which requires submission of the AUR form.
+Until January 1, 2017, the Renewal of Approved Protocols form can be used for most renewals, however each protocol is required to undergo complete or "de novo" review every 3 years which requires submission of the AUR eForm.

 How do I reference the use of a UAB Core Facility?Some laboratories have protocols to specifically cover certain procedures that are offered to other investigators typically for a fee.
 There are specific questions regarding use of Cores in the AUR and modification forms, and use of Cores can be noted as a modification in the renewal form.
 To reference a Core first check with the facility to ensure the procedure being performed is covered under the Core's protocol.
 Second, include the Core name and APN on your form and state which procedures they will perform.
 You do not need to include the details of the procedures just the procedure names and frequency for each animal.